zwliew/zwliew.com/README.md

 the code as necessary.
 As such, not only will the website improve iteratively, I too, will learn bit by bit.

+## Platform compability
+The website currently uses modern features like ES6 modules, which may not be implemented by various platforms as of yet.
+It is mainly tested on the latest version of Chrome.
+Backward compatibility will be introduced in the future.

 ## Changelog
 03 Nov 2018: Built a jQuery-like library to simplify DOM queries\
 03 Aug 2018: Switched to Netlify hosting to take advantage of pushState redirects\